A "pickle" is a rundown.

 William Shakespeare is thought to be the first to use the idiom "in a pickle" in The Tempest.
 But he gave it a somewhat different meaning -- in England, "pickle" actually refers to something close to relish, and one is "in a pickle" if they're inebriated.

 But the metaphor got simplified after the phrase came to America.
 "In a pickle" came to mean "in a tough spot" -- much like a cucumber, stuck sitting in vinegary brine for days on end.

-Watch: Justin Maxwell gets caught in a pickle between second base and third base.
+Watch: Marcell Ozuna gets caught in a pickle between third base and home.